Luckyluuuc/CollectiveBehavior-Crowd-modeling/README.md

 ## Starting Point

 These two papers serve as the foundation of our project and significantly inspire our approach:
+- **Paper 1** [Emotion Contagion Model for Dynamical Crowd Path Planning] (https://www.sciltp.com/journals/ijndi/2024/3/521/320) -
-- **Paper 1** [Fuzzy Logic-Based Model That Incorporates Personality Traits for Heterogeneous Pedestrians] (https://www.mdpi.com/2073-8994/9/10/239)
+- **Paper 2** [Fuzzy Logic-Based Model That Incorporates Personality Traits for Heterogeneous Pedestrians] (https://www.mdpi.com/2073-8994/9/10/239)

-- **Paper 2** [Emotion Contagion Model for Dynamical Crowd Path Planning] (https://www.sciltp.com/journals/ijndi/2024/3/521/320) -
+The main idea of our project is to merge these two  crowd behaviour models in order to build a new more realistic model.
+To do so, we did first implement the common basic structure of our crowd behaviour model.
+Then, we improved its functioning by adding the emotion contagion and
 ## Rough Sketch

 We intend to use **Paper 1** to implement a pedestrian-walking model based on personality (using the famous OCEAN model) incorporating **fuzzy logic** to nuance subjects' personnalities.
 This approach is more realistic to the one presented in **Paper 2** where the OCEAN model is also taken into account but subjects belong to one of 5 well-separated categories.
 We'll also think up a way of solving a panic situation with this model.